The Singles Network Ministries

 Q: What have been some of the things you have seen change for good, and what have you seen change for the bad?

-A: I will start with what’s bad.
-There are not as many churches that have a minister designated to minister to Singles.
-They have absorbed the Singles Ministry into the adult ministry.
-Therefore, many churches don’t minister to Singles as effectively as they would if they had a staff member assigned to that group.
-However, I see more and more churches recognizing and speaking about Singles from the pulpit more than I did when I first began working as a Singles pastor.
+A: I'll start with what’s lacking.
+Fewer churches have a dedicated minister for Singles.
+They have integrated the Singles Ministry into the adult ministry.
+As a result, many churches don’t serve Singles as well as they could if they had a staff member dedicated to that group.
+However, I notice more churches now acknowledging and speaking about Singles from the pulpit than when I first began working as a Singles pastor.

-Q: What would be your advice to churches who will not hire a singles pastor but want to minister to singles?
+Q: What would be your advice to churches that will not hire a singles pastor but want to minister to singles?

-A: I feel like if you want to minister to a group of people within your church.
-The most effective way to do that as a Church is to have a minister assigned full-time or part-time to develop a ministry for them.
+A: I feel like if you want to minister to a group of people within your church, the most effective way is to have a minister assigned full-time or part-time to develop a ministry for them.

 Q: What advice would you have today for that person who is feeling called to start singles?

-A: Connect with other churches/leaders doing effective singles ministry.
-Seek training and resources like those on The Singles Network Ministry website.
+A: Connect with other churches and leaders involved in effective singles ministry.
+Seek training and resources similar to those on The Singles Network Ministry website.
 Also, attend the National Singles and Leaders Retreat.
-You will meet other leaders and pastors who have a heart for singles ministry.
-You can get encouraged and gain knowledge and wisdom.
+There, you'll meet other leaders and pastors who care about singles ministry.
+You will find encouragement and gain knowledge and wisdom.

 David King, Pastor, New Life Church, Erdington, UK, and Singles Director, NTCG